oschre7741/LOZ_Shooter/README.md

 # LOZ Shooter Game
 Hyrule has been taken over by the evil Ganondorf!
 You are the chosen hero and must save Hyrule by finding the Triforce.
-Shoot the Keese with your magiuc fairy bow to win the Triforce and save Hyrule from Ganondorf's evil reign.
+Shoot the Keese with your magic fairy bow to win the Triforce and save Hyrule from Ganondorf's evil reign.

 ## How to Play:
 Startscreen: